-At first let us say that based on personal experience and research it's a fact that Mary Kay products for the most part are actually very good quality products.
+(A) Mary Kay PRODUCTS: Pros- at first let us say that based on personal experience and research it's a fact that Mary Kay products for the most part are actually very good quality products.
 Some MK skin care products are very helpful and are often superior to products from competitors, especially for individuals with sensitive skin.
 True, some individuals may be allergic to this or the MK product and in such a case the product can be returned to the MK consultant for a full refund.
 Mary Kay also offers a very nice and extensive line of cosmetics products.

 For convenience sake, orders can also be placed via each MK consultant's MK website or by calling the consultant.
 While new MK consultants may not have the requested products in stock, most established MK consultants will have most frequently requested products in stock.
 MK consultants offer a personal service with the possibility of returning items in case of skin allergies, etc.

-Warning: Mary Kay products are also often sold by unauthorized resellers on auction sites like e. g.
-Ebay and other websites.
+Warning: Mary Kay products are also often sold by unauthorized resellers on auction sites like e. g. eBay and other websites.
 In general it's difficult to trust such unauthorized resellers regarding product quality because such items could be dated and the buyer can't find out where the product really originated, and also such purchases from auction sites cannot be returned for a refund.
-So, if you do buy Mary Kay products it's best purchase such directly from a truly authorized Mary Kay "Independent Beauty Consultant."
+So, if you do buy Mary Kay products its best purchase such directly from a truly authorized Mary Kay "Independent Beauty Consultant."